Berato/starter-app-codeigniter3/README.md

 ## Cloning the repository

-You can open your command line and type
+If you have [Git](https://git-scm.com/) insalled, you can open your command line and type

     git clone https://github.com/1fabiosoares/starter-app-codeigniter3.git